 America’s Republicans are supposed to be the party of opportunity.
 Yet its presidential candidates spend more time complaining what a bad state the Democrats are supposedly leaving the country in than discussing ways to make it better.

-Michael Grunwald has pointed out at Politico that the party’s most recent presidential primary debate was a depressing affair.
+Michael Grunwald writes for Politico that the party’s most recent presidential primary debate was a depressing affair:

 America’s potential, said Carly Fiorina, is being “crushed.”
 America’s military, said Marco Rubio, is being “eviscerated.”
 Working people, said Mike Huckabee, are “taking a gut punch.”
 The idea of America, said Bobby Jindal, is “slipping away.”

 And it’s not just the presidential candidates.
 Four out of five self-described social conservatives believe America is in moral decline.
 Only a quarter of Americans of all parties believe the country is on the right track.